dolthub/docs/content/guides/import.md

 ## Import Best Practices

 There are some best practices to keep in mind in order to make importing external data into Dolt as fast as possible.
-These performances differences are especially relevant with large database (~50GB+).
+These performance differences are especially relevant with large databases (~50GB+).

 * Avoid adding foreign keys or unique indexes until after the import is completed.
+These substantially increase import time.
-* Minimize your use of blob types
+* Minimize your use of blob types.
+These are expensive to create.
-* If running multiple import jobs back to back, be sure to [garbage collect](https://docs.dolthub.com/cli-reference/cli#dolt-gc) the database
+* If running multiple import jobs back to back, be sure to [garbage collect](https://docs.dolthub.com/cli-reference/cli#dolt-gc) the database.
+Imports can generate a substantial amount of garbage.